Wolseley helps lessen FTSE fall as caution prevails before ECB

 By Alistair Smout

-Wolseley rose 1.6 percent to be the top FTSE 100 gainer, after it reported a 5.1 percent rise in third-quarter like-for-like revenue and said it expected sales to grow about 4 percent in the next six months.
+Wolseley rose 2.1 percent, to be the top FTSE 100 gainer, after it reported a 5.1 percent rise in third-quarter like-for-like revenue and said it expected sales to grow about 4 percent in the next six months.

 “With around 70 percent of its profits generated in the U.S., the company provides a good way of playing the ongoing recovery in housing and construction markets,” Killik & Co director of market research Paul Kavanagh said.

-Trading in Wolseley shares was 2-1/2 times its 90-day average, and was one of only 20 FTSE 100 stocks in positive territory.
+Trading in Wolseley shares was twice its 90-day average by 1410 GMT, and was one of only 13 FTSE 100 stocks in positive territory.

-The majority of stocks fell in trading volume of just 60 percent of the index’s 90-day average.
+The majority of stocks fell in trading volume of just a third of the index’s 90-day average.

-Traders said that investors were reluctant to make strong bets one way or the other ahead of the ECB’s meeting on Thursday.
+Traders said that investors were reluctant to make strong bets one way or the other ahead of a meeting of the ECB on Thursday.
 Expectations of policy action have helped to pin shares near highs.
 Tuesday’s unexpected euro zone price inflation fall in May, increasing the risks of deflation, piled on the pressure for the ECB to act at its meeting on Thursday.

 “He’s almost promised too much, so he’ll have to deliver something.
 If he doesn‘t, the market will tank, and if it does, it’s probably priced in,” ETX Capital’s head of trading, Joe Rundle, said, referring to ECB head Mario Draghi.